AN-94

 The AN-94 was designed as a potential replacement to the AK-74 series of rifles currently in service with the Russian Armed Forces.
 Due to its complex design and expense, it failed to fill its intended role as a replacement for the AK-74, but it is in limited use as a special purpose weapon.

 The AN-94 has the unique feature of delaying felt recoil for the first two rounds.
-This, it is claimed, increases hit probability under the most adverse combat conditions.
-The AN-94 offers a unique two-shot burst function at a stated 1800 rounds per minute.
+This increases hit probability in adverse combat conditions.
+The AN-94 offers a unique two-shot burst function at a stated 1800 rounds per minute, with the second shot firing very close to the first round.
+This feature is often known as the "hyperburst" mechanism.